zachhannum/the-word-of-iron/manuscript/chapter_5.md

 "Of course," Marcus said, his face lighting up with recognition.

 The kitchens were undisturbed by the marks of battle.
 Rows of dishes and silverware were stacked neatly on shelves near the back wall.
-Dry goods---a variety of spices, powders, dried fruits, and pastas, lay carefully arranged along the counters.
+Dry goods—a variety of spices, powders, dried fruits, and pastas, lay carefully arranged along the counters.
 An abandoned pot simmered quietly on a stove-top burner, puffs of steam rising to the ceiling.

 Viggo took the lead, pushing his way to the back of one of the pantries, and pushed the sliding door, hidden in plain view, aside.
 Down the winding staircase, they came to a cozy sitting area, and found what they had been searching for.